fusion809/fusion809.github.io-retired/pages/republic/02-presidential-powers.md

     - The Government failing to meet its constitutional obligations, like securing supply.

     - The Government breaking many of its pre-election promises.
 Not being able to fulfil their promises due to their bills not being approved by the Parliament is not valid grounds.
-If they do not even attempt to introduce the bills they promised, or if they start doing things they promised they would not do (e.g. dismantling Medicare, educational services, _etc._), then that is valid grounds for the Parliament to be dissolved.
+If they do not even attempt to introduce the bills they promised within a reasonable time frame, despite warnings from the President, or if they start doing things they promised they would not do (e.g. dismantling Medicare, educational services, _etc._), then that is valid grounds for the Parliament to be dissolved.

     - Evidence of mass corruption in the Parliament, or Government.